dnhynh/game-library/README.md

 5. Assuming the game library would not be updated super frequently the app benefit from some kind of caching solution.
 Not sure what would be best here as I have not implemented any caching strategies before.
 Maybe a separate caching layer on the cloud since records would be in the millions.

+6. I realized that a last minute change I did without testing had broken the server so I pushed a fix today to main.
+The relevant code for submission is at the initial commit.
+Also realized that server code was inaccessible from this repo. https://github.com/dnhynh/Game-Library-Server